Auntie Mame (film): Production

-Morton Da Costa directed the stage adaptation, which ran from October 1956 through June 1958, for 639 performances.
+Morton Da Costa directed the Broadway stage adaptation, which ran from October 1956 through June 1958, for 639 performances.
 Rosalind Russell originated the role of Mame and was nominated for the 1957 Tony award for Best Performance by a Leading Actress in a Play.
 She played Mame until January 20, 1958, when Greer Garson took over the part.
 Russell, Peggy Cass, Yuki Shimoda and Jan Handzlik reprised their Broadway roles in the film.

 The Motion Picture Herald review observed that the film "provided a unique means of establishing time and plot progression" through the changing decor of Mame's Beekman Place apartment.
 The review in the Los Angeles Examiner (June 1958) named six different styles: Chinese, 1920s Modern, "Syrie Maugham” a French style named for writer Somerset Maugham's wife; English, Danish Modern and East Indian.
 When the Upsons visit Mame, they run afoul of the Danish Modern furniture, which is equipped with lifts.
 The film received an Academy Award nomination for Best Art Direction (Art Direction: Malcolm Bert; Set Decoration: George James Hopkins).

 The costume design for the film, which include outfits for Mame that coordinate with the sets, was provided by Orry-Kelly, who had worked with Rosalind Russell on a number of films.
 The New York Times critic Bosley Crowther observed: "The lavish décor of Mame's apartment is changed almost as frequently as are her flashy costumes, and all of them are dazzling, in color and on the modified wide-screen."

 Rosalind Russell broke her ankle on the first take of a scene where she runs down the stairs.
 Filming was delayed until she recovered.